 We’re all being encouraged to be more environmentally aware.
 Re-thinking what we buy and how we get rid of it, cutting out packaging, reusing and repairing things.
-In Liverpool, businesses are getting behind #zerowasteweek by changing the way they work and the way they sell their products to customers.
+In Liverpool, businesses are changing the way they work and the way they sell their products to customers.

 Earlier this year, the news that the River Mersey contains more plastic pollution than the most plastic-polluted waters on earth came as a shock.
 Researchers collected 942 microplastic pieces by sampling the water surface at two different sites along the River Mersey.
 The results equated to 2 million pieces of microplastic per square kilometre, more than double than found at the Great Pacific Garbage Patch.